RomlinGroup/Flatpack/README.md

 # Flatpack AI 🤖

-> :warning: **Disclaimer:** This repository contains our research.
-Verify the information and do your own research (
-> DYOR).
-We assume no responsibility for accuracy or completeness.

 Flatpack AI will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.

 ## The Flatpack AI Client (Rust) 🦀